marad/marad.github.io/_drafts/monads.md

 To fully understand the examples here you should know at least basics of Scala language.
 You should also know [how to use `Option[T]`][option] type in Scala or at least know the Java's `Optional<T>` which I described [here][optional].
-In the section about pure functional languages I used Haskell.
+In the section about pure functional languages I used a bit of Haskell, but I tried to make the examples as clear as I could for those who don't know it.

 # The definition